-Whether you're projecting with binoculars or a telescope, using a sunshade to block ambient light from falling on the projection surface will improve the view.Using a Telescope or Binoculars
+Whether you're projecting with binoculars or a telescope, using a sunshade to block ambient light from falling on the projection surface will improve how you look at the sun.

 If you want to observe the Sun through a telescope, there are many options.
 Because binoculars and telescopes concentrate the Sun’s blazing light, it’s even more crucial to use safe filters.
 Make sure to avoid any filter that is placed at the eyepiece end of the scope.
 The concentrated sunlight will probably destroy such a filter, followed shortly thereafter by your vision.

 The easiest and least expensive option is to use a sheet of solar-filter material specially made for telescope use.
 Make sure to place the filter material at the front end of your telescope, and to cover the entire opening.
 If you plan to use a large telescope, no problem — simply create a mask with a 3- or 4-inch-wide hole and cover the hole with your filter material.

 Many companies sell safe solar filters — often made of metal-coated glass or Mylar — that go on the front end of scopes, where they block more than 99% of sunlight before it ever enters the telescope tube.
 Here's a list of suppliers.
 S&T rated the AstroSolar Safety Film from Baader Planetarium highly — get the S&T Test Report here).These filters show you the Sun’s visible surface (the photosphere) in its natural "white" light, though you'll see the disk as pale yellow, orange, or blue, depending on the filter type.
 They allow you to gaze at the Sun for hours with no risk whatsoever.